sbuss/bitmerchant/README.md

 ## Public Keys

-Public keys are safe to keep on a public webserver.
-However, even though a public key does not allow an attacker to spend any of your coinds, you should still try to protect the public key from hackers or curious eyes.
+Public keys are mostly safe to keep on a public webserver.
+However, even though a public key does not allow an attacker to spend any of your coins, you should still try to protect the public key from hackers or curious eyes.
 Knowing the public key allows an attacker to generate all possible child wallets and know exactly how many coins you have.
 This isn't terrible, but nobody likes having their books opened up like this.

+As mentioned earlier, knowledge of a master public key and a non-prime private child of that key is enough to be able to recover the master private key.
+Never reveal private keys to users unless they already own the master private parent.

 Your master public key can be used to generate a virtually unlimited number of child public keys.
 Your users won't pay to your master public key, but instead